 - 59. The Council will undertake its treasury management activities within the limits and parameters defined in TMP1 Risk management.
-Its borrowing activity will be within the prudential limits and include the following financial instruments: - (a) overdraft or short-term loan from an authorised financial institution; - (b) short-term loan from a local authority: - (c) long-term loan from an authorised financial institution (to include Lender Option Borrower Option (LOBO) loans) - (d) the PWLB; - (e) loan instruments, including transferable loans up to five years duration and non-transferable of no fixed duration; and - (f) accepting deposits from charities and individuals.
+Its borrowing activity will be within the prudential limits and may include the following: - (a) overdraft or short-term loan from an authorised financial institution; - (b) short-term loan from a local authority; - (c) long-term loan from an authorised financial institution (to include Lender Option Borrower Option (LOBO) loans) - (d) the PWLB (or successor);

+- (e) loan instruments, including transferable loans up to five years duration and non-transferable of no fixed duration;

+- (f) Municipal Bonds Agency.

 - 60. For investing purposes, the Council may use the following financial instruments:

 - a) call or notice accounts

 - b) fixed term deposits

 - c) callable deposits

 - d) structured deposits

 - e) certificates of deposits

 - f) money market funds

 - g) UK Treasury Bills

 - h) UK government bonds

-- 61. For money market funds the Council will limit their use to those with a stable net asset value to mitigate the potential loss of capital.
+- 61. For money market funds the Council will limit their use to those with a constant net asset value and minimum total assets of £5 billion.
 For UK Treasury bills and UK government bonds the objective will be to hold until maturity but their tradeability gives the flexibility to realize these instruments earlier for liquidity purposes or in the event of significant capital gains.
 The Council will use forward dealing for both investing and borrowing where market conditions indicate this approach to offer better value for money.